f20180301/PPL_Assignment_2020/README.md

 Instructor IC: Prof. Vanadana

 ## Steps to Run:
-- Do Git Clone ...
+- Do Git Clone ....
 - In the console,execute "make" command.
 - Execute ./exe <filename>.txt.

 ## Outputs:
-  - ERRORS, IF ANY are console logged..
+  - ERRORS, IF ANY are console logged
   - The Type Expression Table is printed into typeExpressionTable.txt
   - The parseTree is printed into parseTree.txt
 ## Inputs: